sama1mansn/greenfield-docs/docs/greenfield-api/grpc-rest.md

 * some additional API configuration options are defined in `~/.gnfd/config/app.toml`, along with comments, please refer to that file directly.

-### Swagger

-A [Swagger](https://swagger.io/) (or OpenAPIv2) specification file is exposed under the `/swagger` route on the API server.
-Swagger is an open specification describing the API endpoints a server serves, including description, input arguments, return types and much more about each endpoint.

-Enabling the `/swagger` endpoint is configurable inside `~/.gnfd/config/app.toml` via the `api.swagger` field, which is set to true by default.

 ## Tendermint RPC

 Independently of the Cosmos SDK, Tendermint also exposes an RPC server.
 This RPC server can be configured by tuning parameters under the `rpc` table in the `~/.gnfd/config/config.toml`, the default listening address is `tcp://0.0.0.0:26657`.
 An OpenAPI specification of all Tendermint RPC endpoints is available [here](https://docs.tendermint.com/master/rpc/).

 Some Tendermint RPC endpoints are directly related to the Cosmos SDK: